Skip links

 The whole thing.

-We wrote another article on EAT and how to concentrate more on it to be safe from any Google algorithm updates affecting your website.
+We wrote another article on EAT and how to concentrate more on it to be safe from any updates affecting your website.
 Ignore Google's New Search Update.
 This Is What You Should Do Instead

 The raters are asked to look at who the authors of the content are, who the website creators are, what is the EAT of each of them, off-site factors that indicate what the reputation and qualification of the writers are.